 [1] Excellent blog post on John Snow’s water pump and my favourite London history website

-[2] Brown University lecture on an historical introduction to data science [3] Article celebrating Florence Nightingale’s achievements in the eponymous journal of the Data Visualization Society
+[3] Article celebrating Florence Nightingale’s achievements in the eponymous journal of the Data Visualization Society